gofynd/asyncio-requests/README.md

 # Fynd Async HTTP Request Library

+This library provides the functionality to make async API calls via HTTP / SOAP / FTP protocols via a config.

+**Open Source contribution -**

+You can add utilities that can be used by others.

+Eg - Contributing a function that accepts certain params and downloads a file via AWS S3.
+This function can be used by other developers in the pre/post processor to download the file before or after making the API call.

+**Make sure to add the utility in the utilities section in the readme wrt protocol.**

+### HTTP

+* Uses aiohttp internally
+* Has an inbuilt circuit breaker
+* Currently supports infinite nested depth of pre and post processors
+* Retry Functionality
+* Exceptions can be contributed in the utilities and you can use your own exceptions in the circuit breaker config as well.

+Params understanding -
+* Auth param is expected to be an auth object of your choice which is accepted by aiohttp.
+TODO modify sentence
+* Default HTTP timeout is 15 seconds
+* By default circuit breaker is not enabled and is activated only if provided with its config.
+* By default retry is not enabled and is activated only if provided with its config.
+* Default Request tracer is enabled which provides the traces of the whole request wrt data chunks, dns cache hit etc.
+* In case of user specific request tracer, a list of request tracer objects is expected which will override the default tracer.
+* Default serialization is via ujson and can be overwritten by specifying one
+* SSL is enabled by default
+* Certificate is expected in the format ('certificate path', 'certificate key path')

+Config understanding -

+**Utilities Included**
+* Download a file from AWS S3

 Used to make async http calls with inbuilt circuit breaker feature, uses aiohttp internally.
-If any operation is needed before or after API call then here you can just pass the function address and params of that function.
-If an API call needed to call another API then you can also pass the library function itself to do the task.
-This supports async functions.
+If any operation is needed before or after making the API call then you can just pass the function address of the pre processor or post processor along with the params.
+It also supports nested pre and post processor currently without any limit to the depth.

-### Work FLow
+### HTTP Work FLow
 * Request are send to library, builds & performs checks on auth and headers and payloads provided.
 * Since aiohttp is used to make http calls, event loop is used to make calls
 * Circuit breaker checks are made before final request hit is done.